GPUOpen-Tools/gpu_performance_api/docs/sphinx/source/usage.rst

     :header: "GPA Initialization/Destruction Method", "Brief Description"
     :widths: 45, 55

-    "GPA_Initialize", "Initializes the driver so that counters are exposed."
+    "GpaInitialize", "Initializes the driver so that counters are exposed."
-    "GPA_Destroy", "Undoes any initialization to ensure proper behavior in applications that are not being profiled."
+    "GpaDestroy", "Undoes any initialization to ensure proper behavior in applications that are not being profiled."

-An example of the code used to initialize a GPUPerfAPI instance can be seen above in :ref:`the GPAInterfaceLoader sample code <gpa_load_and_init_sample>`
+An example of the code used to initialize a GPUPerfAPI instance can be seen above in :ref:`the GpaInterfaceLoader sample code <gpa_load_and_init_sample>`

 Opening and Closing a Context
 @@@@@@@@@@@@@@@@@@@@@@@@@@@@@

-After initializing a GPUPerfAPI instance and after the necessary API-specific construct has been created, a context can be opened using the GPA_OpenContext function.
+After initializing a GPUPerfAPI instance and after the necessary API-specific construct has been created, a context can be opened using the GpaOpenContext function.
 Once a context is open, you can query the available performance counters and create and begin a session.
 After you are done using GPUPerfAPI, you should close the context.